cloudposse/terraform-aws-components/docs/terraform.md

 ## Providers

+No providers.

+## Modules

+No modules.

+## Resources

-No provider.
+No resources.

 ## Inputs

-No input.
+No inputs.

 ## Outputs

-No output.
+No outputs.
 <!-- markdownlint-restore -->